-With so many opportunities, it can be overwhelming to decide which one is right for you.
-This resource will help you understand the benefits of a global internship, identify and reflect on your individual goals, learn about work culture abroad, and explore options and resources available through the UC Davis Global Learning Hub.
+With so many internship opportunities out there, it can be difficult to decide whether interning abroad is right for you.
+This resource will help you understand the benefits and challenges of a global internship, reflect and set realistic internship goals, learn about work culture abroad, and explore options and resources available through the UC Davis Global Learning Hub.

 - Learn transferable skills valued by employers in today’s global economy like adaptability, problem-solving, and intercultural communication.

 - Gain a competitive edge in the job market by demonstrating your ability to work professionally in another country.

 - Build your global network by making new social and professional connections abroad.